Fort Mill DUI Attorney

 Many people try to handle DUI proceedings on their own.
 However, a Fort Mill DUI lawyer is essential to protecting a defendant’s rights established by state and federal law.
 David W. Martin helps clients understand the legal process and advocates for reduced sentencing whenever possible.

-David W. Martin, Attorney at Law, LLC, operates out of Fort Mill and proudly serves the greater community, including York and Lancaster counties.
-If you’re facing DUI charges in Newport, Rock Hill, or Pineville, contact our office today and schedule a review of your legal options.
-Let us help you understand your options and protect your rights during this difficult time.
+David W. Martin, Attorney at Law, LLC proudly serves York and Lancaster counties.
+If you’re facing DUI charges in Newport, Rock Hill, or Pineville, contact our office today.